 Walgreens at specific locations in Austin: 9801 Manchaca Rd, 4501 Guadalupe St., 11724 Research Blvd., and in Cedar Park at 710N.
 Bell Blvd.
 Accepts prescription and over the counter medications, but does not accept vitamins, ointments or lotions, sharps, inhalers, aerosol cans, thermometers, or hydrogen peroxide.

-Dress for Success Austin accepts interview appropriate attire and accessories, not more than five years old.
-Many of their clients go directly to an interview, so please ensure that all items donated are freshly dry-cleaned / laundered and ironed, and on hangers.
+Dress for Success Austin accepts interview-appropriate attire and accessories, not more than five years old.
+Many of their clients go directly to an interview, so please ensure that all items donated are freshly dry-cleaned/laundered and ironed, and on hangers.
 They do not accept clothing donations in garbage bags, boxes or other bags.
 Donations can be taken to any of the Westbank Dry Cleaning locations or to Dress for Success Austin at 701 Tillery Street, Ste.
-A-5, Monday through Thursday 9:00 am to 4:00 pm or Saturday 10:00 am to 2:00 pm. , 512-389-3723.
+A-5, Monday through Thursday from 9:00 am to 4:00 pm or Saturday from 10:00 am to 2:00 pm. , 512-389-3723.